ropensci/roweb3/content/blog/2023-05-26-r-universe-stars-4/index.md

   - r-universe-stars
 featured: true
 # The summary below will be used by e.g. Twitter cards
-description: ""
+description: "Climate change and research in the area have a diversity and complexity of data that demand increasingly complex analysis models.
+The PEcAn project works to develop this ability."

 ---

 A new post of our interview series [“Meeting the stars of the R-universe”](/tags/r-universe-stars/).
 We aim to introduce the teams and people behind the development of software and packages many of us use and which are available through the R-Universe.
 We want to highlight and explore different teams and projects around the world, the work they do, their processes and users.
-Our third stop is __Norway__ to talk with __Athanasia Monika Mowinckel__.
+Our third stop is __Unite States__ to talk with __  __, representing the PEcAN project.
 Be sure to watch the [video](/blog/2023/03/30/r-universe-stars-3-en/#video-of-the-interview) at the end with excerpts from the interview.

-{{< figure src = "/img/team/mo-mentor.png" class = "pull-left" width = "300" alt = "Profile photo of Athanasia Monika Mowinckel." caption = "<center><strong>Athanasia Monika Mowinckel</strong><br>Researcher and RSE</center>">}}
+{{< figure src = "team.jpeg" class = "pull-left" width = "300" alt = "Profile photo of ." caption = "<center><strong></strong><br></center>">}}

 Climate change and research in the area have a diversity and complexity of data that demand increasingly complex analysis models.
 The PEcAn project works to develop this ability.